-I only need the Doctor’s signature – what is the problem?
+I only need the GP’s signature – what is the problem?

-When a Doctor signs a certificate or completes a report, it is a condition of remaining on the Medical Register that they only sign what they know to be true.
-In order to complete even the simplest of forms, therefore, the Doctor might have to check the patient’s entire medical record.
-Carelessness or an inaccurate report can have serious consequences for the Doctor with the General Medical Council or even the Police.
+When a GP signs a certificate or completes a report, it is a condition of remaining on the General Medical Register that they only sign what they know to be true.
+In order to complete even the simplest of forms, therefore, the GP might have to check the patient’s entire medical record.
+Carelessness or an inaccurate report can have serious consequences for the GP with the General Medical Council or even the Police.

 What can I do to help?